 • As already noted, Article 18 provides exceptions to the second principle set out in Article 15.
 Its first paragraph begins with the following three sentences: “If a Player has more than one nationality, or if a Player acquires a new nationality, or if a Player is eligible to play for several representative teams due to nationality”.
 In other words, Article 18 identifies the various categories of individuals who are allowed to change associations notwithstanding the Article 15 par.
 2. In such a context, it is obvious that the first sentence deals with players who have dual (or more) nationality, i.e. are in a situation falling within Article 15, the third sentence with players who fall under Article 16 and the second sentence with players who fall under Article 17.
 If the IFA analysis were correct, it would follow that the first and third sentences would deal with the exactly same situation, which would be inconsistent with any intelligible intention to be attributed to the rule-maker.
 The FAI analysis by contrast endows the Articles with a certain symmetry.”

 It is true that the IFA, as permitted by FIFA, allow players who possess just an Irish passport to represent them, but when these players represent Northern Ireland, they are officially doing so in light of their right to British citizenship.
 In this instance, their passport fulfils such purposes as identification and travel, but it does not necessarily prove possession of the only form of citizenship under which one can qualify to play for Northern Ireland; that being British citizenship.
 Officially, Northern Ireland, as a British entity, represents only the British nationality on the international stage.
 The eligibility of Northern Ireland players to play for the IFA who possess solely an Irish passport must still otherwise be ascertained and certified for FIFA by the IFA.
-Irish nationality does not qualify a player to play for the IFA’s teams for the simple reason that Irish nationality is administered by the law of Ireland; it is not a nationality governed or provided by the law of the United Kingdom, or Northern Ireland.
-Certainly, the Good Friday Agreement guided the passing of legislation and constitutional amendment in Ireland, but it in itself is not a legislative instrument.
+Irish nationality does not qualify a player to play for the IFA’s teams for the simple reason that Irish nationality is administered by the law of the Republic of Ireland; it is not a nationality governed or provided by the law of the United Kingdom, or Northern Ireland.
+Certainly, the Good Friday Agreement guided the passing of legislation and constitutional amendment in the Republic of Ireland, but it in itself is not a legislative instrument.
 It did not have the effect of ceding to the British state or Northern Ireland government the Irish state's prerogative to issue Irish citizenship.
 Thus, the effect of Irish nationality law in Northern Ireland officially remains extra-territorial.
 Irish nationality is not "constitutionally-indigenous" or "intrinsic" to Northern Ireland as a jurisdictional institution or entity through the British law that governs the territory.
 Rather, it spires, legitimately, from another separate jurisdiction of which (along with the broader Irish nation) the FAI is the international representative in football.
 On this matter, the CAS stated: